This is an English translation of “அவனை எனக்குத் தெரியாது”, a poignant

 were still standing on the white line without movement.
 The head of the firing

-squad went near to the executed Nigerian along with a doctor wearing a black
+squad went near to the executed Nigerian along with a doctor wearing a black over-coat.

-The thick black smoke rose up in me again.
+smoke rose up in me again.

-laws of Indonesia the moment I see him lying dead.
+Indonesia the moment I see him lying dead.
 Perhaps, my pride will be

 complemented with more money.